-> If your original campaign was successful, then you should see increased traffic on your online platforms.
+If your original campaign was successful, then you should see increased traffic on your online platforms.
 Now that you have the public’s attention, it is essential to retain it.
-By repurposing your original story and adding a creative spin to it, you can relevant information to people who want to learn more about your company and its products or services.
+You can do this by repurposing your original story and adding a creative spin to it.
+In this way, you can share relevant information with people who want to learn more about your company and its products or services.

-> Top PR campaigns of 2020
+Top PR campaigns of 2020

-> With 2020 being a rather challenging year, many businesses have had to quickly adapt to the pandemic and abide by new government regulations.
-For most businesses, the main goal was to keep their business alive and retain customer attention, whether it was by offering them discounts or sending out motivating messages to thank customers and encourage them to keep safe.
+Given that 2020 was a rather challenging year, many businesses have had to quickly adapt to the pandemic and abide by new government regulations.
+For most businesses, the main goal was to keep their business alive and retain customer attention.
+Many brands did this by offering discounts or sending out motivating messages to thank customers and encourage them to keep safe.
 While some companies may have flopped under the pressure of creating entirely new PR campaigns, here are some that managed to survive and thrive.

-> Carlsberg – “Adopt a Keg” campaign
+Carlsberg – “Adopt a Keg” campaign

 Carlsberg has always been known for crafting exciting slogans that capture the audience’s eye.
 The COVID-19 pandemic was no exception.
 As bars and restaurants started closing around the world, Carlsberg wanted to encourage beer lovers around the world to keep safe by staying at home.
 Their Adopt a Keg campaign allowed people to create a virtual keg.
 Customers could fill the keg by scanning labels of store-bought bottles or cans of Carlsberg, and redeem the keg when bars or restaurants re-opened.